RuiPereiraTabares/MicrosoftTeamsChatExportTool/README.md

 # How to run

-Download the 3 PS1 files to the same folder and run:
+Download the  PS1 file and open powershell as an admin
 ``` powershell
 .\TeamsExportChatTool.ps1
 ```